cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 Note that publishing a pipeline can reveal errors that the validation step doesn't catch, as validation is not an exhaustive test.

-At this point you can run your pipeline, either from within Hydrator or from within CDAP.
+At this point you can run your pipeline.

 Details and an example of using command line tools to create a batch pipeline are in the section on :ref:`developing pipelines: creating a batch pipeline
-<hydrator-developing-pipelines-creating-batch>`.
+<cdap-pipelines-developing-pipelines-creating-batch>`.

 Scheduling
 ----------
-From with Hydrator Studio, you can set a schedule for a batch pipeline that will be used to run it.
+From with the CDAP Application Studio, you can set a schedule for a batch pipeline that will be used to run it.
 Note that as a schedule is set as part of the pipeline configuration, a physical pipeline's schedule cannot be altered except by creating a new pipeline with a new schedule.

 Two interfaces are available: